makrai/notes/dowty82-gramm-rel-in-montague.md

     * follows straightforwardly from Montague's treatment of IV -conjunction in
 * split ergativity by tense where the ergative pattern appears consistently (i.e. as deep ergativity) in some tenses
-  * I will sketch a theoretical option that presents itself in this approach for
+  * I will sketch a theoretical option that presents itself in this approach
-  * a number of languages follow an ergative pattern in past tense but a non-ergative pattern elsewhere (Dixon 1980).
+  * a number of languages follow an ergative pattern in past tense but a non-ergative pattern elsewhere (Dixon 1980)
-  * (This method would only he helpful if the past tense ergativity is "deep", though I do not know if any such cases actually exist.)
+  * (This method would only be helpful if the past tense ergativity is "deep", though I do not know if any such cases actually exist.)
-  * Bach (ms.) points out, assigning the syntactic cat IV to the sem cat t/T
+  * Bach (ms.) points out (assigning the syntactic cat IV to the sem cat t/T)
-  * treat tenses as functors that combine with verbs, rather than as operations on full sentences, yet still permit the semantics of tense to be treated adequately.
-If one adopts this approach and also treats
+  * treat tenses as functors that combine with verbs, rather than as operations on full sentences, yet still permit the semantics of tense to be treated adequately
-  * tenses as always combining with a lexical verb (i.e. a verb that has not yet been combined with its objects, if any), it would be possible to give
+  * tenses as always combining with a lexical verb (i.e. a verb that has not yet been combined with its objects, if any), it
   * the semantics of the tensing operation to
     * "reverse" the interpret of subject and object, in effect turning a
-    * place the verbs in a new syntactic subcategory, which would trigger ergative/absolutive case marking.
+    * place the verbs in a new syntactic subcategory, which would trigger ergative/absolutive case marking

 # 8 RELATION-CHANGING VERSUS VARIABLE-BINDING RULES